 How to invest in commodities

 - Physical ownership.
 This is the most basic way to invest in commodities.
 But unless these are small, transportable assets like precious metals, it can be impractical.
-Imagine storing bales of cotton, steers or barrels of frozen orange juice concentrate.
+It’s not reasonable or desirable for individual investors to store bales of cotton or barrels of frozen orange juice concentrate.
 Owning these types of commodities is usually best left to those who will be turning that commodity into a finished product.

 - Futures contracts.
 Futures originated as a way for farmers to set a price for future delivery of goods.
 These contracts are perhaps the most well-known method for investing in commodities.
-While it can be risky, trading in futures can help protect against swings in other parts of your portfolio.
-Futures contracts have price-mechanism transparency, and you can access a commodity futures contract for a small fraction of its value.
+Futures contracts have price-mechanism transparency, and you can access a commodity futures contract for a small fraction of its value, but there are risks involved.
 Buying and selling futures contracts requires skill and experience.
 If the forward price, or what you paid for the contract, is higher than the spot price when the contract comes due, you’ll lose money.

 Common commodities terminology